Victoria’s Secret Officially Cancels 2019 Fashion Show, Shocking Fans Of The Iconic TV Special

 The L Brands boss teased that social media and other digital platforms could play a larger part in the company’s long-term plan.

-As The Inquisitr shared in May, it was previously revealed that Victoria’s Secret was looking at transitioning the fashion show to another format because network television was not seen as a good fit for it.
+As The Inquisitr shared in May, it was revealed that Victoria’s Secret was looking at transitioning the fashion show to another format because network television was not seen as a good fit for it.
 At the time, it did not seem that the entire show would be canceled, despite the fact that there had been backlash against the brand for its lack of diversity on the TV special.

 In early 2018, former Chief Marketing Officer Ed Razek faced backlash after admitting he wouldn’t consider casting a transsexual model in the Victoria’s Secret Fashion Show.
 He also shut down the idea of a plus-size fashion show.